Breaking Down EU MDR Implementation for Class 1 Medical Devices

 Step 5: Quality Management System

-Since the EU MDR states that the Quality Management System (QMS) should be proportional to the risk class and type of device, Class I devices don’t need a very detailed system.
-However it must still meet the minimum requirements defined in Article 10(9).
+Since the EU MDR states that the Quality Management System should be proportional to the risk class and type of medical device.
+Class I medical devices do not need a very complex system.

-Manufacturers must document, maintain, keep up to date, and improve aQMS, which could be served by implementing a certified standard such as ISO 13485:2016.
+Manufacturers must document, maintain, keep up to date, and improve aQMS.
+This can serve by implementing a certified standard such as ISO 13485:2016.

 Our Summary Thoughts

 Thus, a delay in compliance is not an option for Class I manufacturers.
-Especially for smaller businesses, in light of the adverse bull-whip effect that such a delay could cause.
+Especially for smaller businesses, in light of the adverse bull-whip effect such a delay could cause.

 We’re here to help!